HerrerAaron/RHC_Analytics/README.md

 Categorical variables were one-hot encoded from the raw text columns.

-Outcome variables (`death`, `death_d30`, `survial_d30`) ship pre-computed in the dataset but were rebuilt from raw admission/death dates and validated to match exactly, one line of defense against silently trusting a black-box column:
+Outcome variables (`death`, `death_d30`, `survial_d30`) shipped pre-computed in the dataset but were rebuilt from raw admission/death dates and validated to match exactly, one line of defense against silently trusting a black-box column:

 ### Analysis